Joint Delay-Phase Precoding Under True-Time Delay Constraints in Wideband Sub-THz Hybrid Massive MIMO Systems: Channel Model and Beam Squint Effect

 Fig.~\ref{fig1a} illustrates the convergence trend of {Proposition}~1.
-The array gain patterns are calculated for $f_c = 3$ THz, $K = 129$, $\psi_{l}= 0.8$, and $B= 30$ GHz.
-As $N_t$ tends to be large, the maximum array gain is only achieved at the central frequency, i.e., $65$th subcarrier in Fig.~\ref{fig1a}, while other subcarriers suffer from substantial array gain losses.
-This is quite opposite to the traditional narrowband massive MIMO system in which the array gain grows as $N_t \rightarrow \infty$.
+The array gain patterns are calculated for $f_c = 300$ GHz, $K = 129$, $\psi_{l}= 0.8$, and $B= 30$ GHz.
+As $N_t$ tends to be large, the maximum array gain is only achieved at the central frequency, i.e., the $65$th subcarrier in Fig.~\ref{fig1a}, while other subcarriers suffer from substantial array gain losses.
+This is quite the opposite of the traditional narrowband massive MIMO system in which the array gain grows as $N_t \rightarrow \infty$.
 The array gain loss is also numerically understood when the bandwidth $B$ increases.
-Fig.~\ref{fig1b} illustrates those patterns when $B$ grows while using the same parameters as in Fig.~\ref{fig1a} except for that $N_t=256$.
+Fig.~\ref{fig1b} illustrates those patterns while using the same parameters as in Fig.~\ref{fig1a} except for that $N_t=256$.
 As the bandwidth $B$ grows, the maximum array gain is obtained only at the central frequency while other subcarriers experience a large amount of array gain losses.
-This contrasts with the information-theoretic insight that the system achievable rate grows linearly with the bandwidth while keeping the signal-to-noise-ratio (SNR) fixed.
-Wideband THz massive MIMO communication research is in its early stages.
-In order to truly unleash the potential of THz communications, a hybrid precoding architecture and methods that can effectively compensate for the beam squint effect under practical constraints is of paramount importance.
+This contrasts with the information-theoretic insight that the achievable rate grows linearly with the bandwidth while keeping the signal-to-noise-ratio (SNR) fixed.
+Wideband sub-THz massive MIMO communication research is in its early stages.
+In order to truly unleash the potential of sub-THz communications, a hybrid precoding architecture and methods that can effectively compensate for the beam squint effect is of paramount importance.